Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings without -curves in the conductor

 \begin{proposition} Let $(T,\Delta)$ be an irreducible projective log canonical surface pair with $0\neq \Delta$ reduced and $K_T+\Delta\sim_{\mathbb{Q}} 0$.
-Assume that there exists a fibration $T\to B$ onto a normal proper curve of genus $1$ such that every irreducible component of $\Delta$ dominates $B$.
-Then $\Delta$ is not connected. \end{proposition} \begin{proof} Notice that any connected component of $\Delta$ is irreducible.
-For otherwise there are two irreducible components $F_1$ and $F_2$ of $\Delta$ that intersect each other.
-If $\Upsilon=\Delta-F_1-F_2$ then
+Assume that $p>2$, and that there exists a fibration $T\to B$ onto a normal proper curve of genus $1$ such that every irreducible component of $\Delta$ dominates $B$.
+Then either $\Delta$ is not connected, or $(T,\Delta)$ is of Enriques-type. \end{proposition} \begin{proof} The strategy of proof is as follows: we will go to a smooth minimal of $T$ over $B$, and observe that in most cases $\Delta $ must be disconnected.
+The remaining cases will be of Enriques-type.